 The entrance to the Crocodile museum is located on the same grounds as the temple, just a short walk from the main archaeological site.

 Your Kom Ombo Temple admission ticket also includes a visit to the Crocodile Museum.
 Both sites are located on the same grounds, and the museum sits right next to the main temple.
-For the price of one ticket, visitors can explore the ancient temple and then step into the museum to see the fascinating collection of mummified crocodiles connected to the worship of Sobek.
+A single ticket covers both the temple and the museum, where the collection includes mummified crocodiles, Sobek statues, ritual objects, and crocodile eggs recovered from the site.

 Because the two attractions are so close to each other, most travelers visit them during the same stop while exploring Kom Ombo.
-After touring the temple, it usually takes only a short walk to enter the museum and see the preserved crocodiles and related artifacts.
+The museum entrance is located directly adjacent to the main temple, making it a natural extension of a standard Kom Ombo visit rather than a separate stop.

 Yes, it is possible to Visit the Crocodile Museum Kom Ombo during many Nile cruise journeys between Luxor and Aswan.
 Most Nile cruise itineraries include a stop at the Temple of Kom Ombo, which stands directly along the Nile and is one of the most popular archaeological stops on this route.